emrox/tablesorter/README.md

 This project uses the MIT-LICENSE.

 ## TODO
-Test!
+* Test!
+* Improve readme and add some default css to show arrow styling
-twitter bootstrap arrows option
+* twitter bootstrap arrows option
-Secondary sort
+* Secondary sort
-Dont call order if no params passed mongoid? datamapper?
+* Dont call order if no params passed
+* mongoid?
+* datamapper?